PhilLockett/Balancer/README.md

     1:18	Sgt.
 Pepper's Lonely Hearts Club Band (Reprise) 5:38	A Day in the Life

+## Uninstalling and cleaning up
+To uninstall `Balancer`, 'cd' to the same directory used to run the commands './configure', 'make' and 'make install', and run the following command:

+    $ sudo make uninstall

+Once uninstalled, delete the `Balancer` directory and all it's contents (it can easily be cloned again if needed).

 ## Points of interest
 This code has the following points of interest:

+  * Implemented as an automake project.
   * Uses 'Opts' to help handle command line parameters.
   * The command line parameters are stored in the Configuration class.
   * The Configuration class is implemented as a singleton.
   * The Configuration setters are private so only methods can use them.
+  * Textfile.h is used to read the track list file.
-  * The Timer class provides a timeout mechanism that can be cancelled.
+  * The Timer class provides a crude timeout mechanism that can be cancelled.
   * Standard deviation is used to compare side lengths.
   * The standard deviation parameterises both the item type and container type.